Token-Based Audio Inpainting via Discrete Diffusion: Audio Inpainting using Discrete Diffusion Model

-At the core of our method is a DiT architecture~\cite{peebles2023scalable}, which integrates time conditioning into a standard encoder-only transformer~\cite{vaswani2017attention, devlin2019bert} and following the work of~\cite{lou2310discrete}, we incorporate rotary positional encoding~\cite{su2024roformer}.
-To operate effectively in the discrete token space, we use the denoising score entropy formulation, guiding the reverse diffusion dynamics as seen in~\ref{eq:dwdse-loss}.
+\paragraph{Discrete Diffusion Model.} At the core of our method is a DiT architecture~\citep{peebles2023scalable}, which integrates time conditioning into a standard encoder-only transformer~\citep{vaswani2017attention, devlin2019bert} and, following the work of~\citep{lou2310discrete}, we incorporate rotary positional encoding~\citep{su2024roformer}.
+To operate effectively in the discrete token space, we use the denoising score entropy formulation, guiding the reverse diffusion dynamics as seen in Eq.~\ref{eq:dwdse-loss}.